The first official Thanksgiving celebrated in Lithuania was back in November 1991.

 On November 6, 1992, on the third floor of the Parliament building where we held our press briefings, Vytautas Landsbergis, surrounded by Parliamentarians, signed the Lithuanian Constitution into force.
 The Constitution had received approval from Lithuanian citizens in a referendum held on October 25, 1992 (by 75% of those who voted).

 I stood up against the wall among my Parliament co-workers to witness the historic event–and I couldn’t stop thinking that I was in the same room as the George Washingtons, Benjamin Franklins and Thomas Jeffersons of Lithuania.
 Sure, these are American mythological super heroes, and the individuals in the room that day in Vilnius were just representative of the regular men and women who happened to stand up to the Moscow Bear and lead Lithuania to freedom.
+They were my real-life heroes – the inspiring example of the true power of the people.

 I mentioned the many Americans who were in Lithuania during 1991, but the how do I name the over 3 million Lithuanian citizens who experienced the Soviet occupation and never gave up hope for freedom and risked everything to to support Sajūdis and Lithuanian independence?